-Configuring the WiFi Servo Controller for use over the Internet
+Configuring the Wi-Fi Servo Controller 2 for use over the Internet

-It is often necessary to gain control of the WiFi Servo Controller over the Internet.
+It is often necessary to gain control of the Wi-Fi Servo Controller 2 over the Internet.
 This guide will provide a tutorial for a typical setup.
 A high speed Internet connection such as cable or DSL is required for this tutorial.
 A router is also required.
+Please note that this is only a guide.
+Your hardware might not match up exactly to the info provided but it should be a good starting point.

-To get started make sure your WiFi Servo Controller is attached to your network and an IP address has been assigned.
+To get started make sure your Wi-Fi Servo Controller 2 is attached to your network and an IP address has been assigned.
 Take note of this IP address.

 Connection Diagram